pepelu/dotfiles/README.md

 You can install the configuration files for each application with [GNU Stow](https://www.gnu.org/software/stow/):

-1. Clone the repository: `git clone --recurse-submodules https://github.com/pepelu/dotfiles.git ~/dotfiles`.
+1. Clone the repository: `git clone https://github.com/pepelu/dotfiles.git ~/dotfiles`.
 1. Enter the directory `cd dotfiles`.
 1. Deploy the configuration files for the application you want, e.g. for zsh: `stow zsh`.